hammer90/esp32-file-server/README.md

 The first FAT32 formatted partition will be used.
 Other partitions (non FAT32 partitions and additional FAT32 partitions) will be ignored.

+The first FAT32 partition must contain a `config` and a `data` folder.
+The `data` filder will be aviable by the api.
-The first FAT32 partition must contain a `.config.ron` file with the WLAN credentails:
+The `config` folder must contain a `wifi.ron` file with the WLAN credentails:

 ```rust
 (